kionell/osu-parsers/README.md

 ## Storyboard decoding

-Storyboard decoder is used to read .osb files and convert them to the Storyboard objects.
+Storyboard decoder is used to read both .osu and .osb files and convert them to the Storyboard objects.
 This decoder is also fully synchronous with no async support at all.

-As in beatmap decoder, there are 3 ways to decode your .osb files:
+As in beatmap decoder, there are 3 ways to decode your .osu and .osb files:
 - via file path
 - via string
 - via array of split lines